View all posts

 ‘No, all customer identifying information has been removed; all that remains are ratings and dates.
 This follows our privacy policy …’

-Main question, how to match this fingerprint?
+The main question is how to match this fingerprint.
 It was rather simple.
 Based on information from the well-known movie-rating website IMDb (Internet Movie Database), a similar fingerprint could be formed.
 Consequently, individuals could be re-identified.

 5) General Data Protection Regulation (GDPR)